Procyon Lotor

 9-12 inches at the shoulder

-Studies have shown that raccoons are able to remember the solution to tasks for up to three years at least, and are ranked as the tenth smartest animal in the world.
+Meet one of the world’s smartest animals: the raccoon!
+Studies have shown that raccoons are able to remember the solution to tasks for up to three years at least.

 Raccoons can also be rather social animals, sometimes living in sex specific groups with males living together.
-Female raccoons are have been known to have a common area with other females, but aren’t quite as friendly towards one another as males raccoons are.
-After mating season, unlike some other mammals like foxes, female raccoons will generally isolate themselves and raise their kits alone.
-Mother raccoons will care for their kits for up to a year in some instances, and will sometimes also accept abandoned kits if they come across them.
+The females are have been known to have a common area with other females, but aren’t quite as friendly towards one another as males raccoons are.
+After mating season, unlike some other mammals like foxes, a female raccoon will generally isolate themselves and raise their kits alone.
+A mother will care for her kits for up to a year in some instances, and will sometimes also accept abandoned kits if they come across them.

 Raccoons live quite short lives in the wild, ranging from one to three years normally.
 It’s not uncommon for only half of the raccoon kits born to survive a full year.
-The biggest natural cause of death for raccoons is distemper, which can sometimes reach epidemic proportions.
+The biggest natural cause of death for raccoons is distemper, which can sometimes reach epidemic levels.
 Predators of the raccoon are bobcats, coyotes, and humans, with humans being the cause of around 90% of all adult raccoons.
-Although raccoons don’t live long in the wild, pet raccoons can live up to 20 years in captivity!
+Although a raccoon typically won’t live long in the wild, a pet raccoon can live up to 20 years in captivity!